Grayhawk Scottsdale Real Estate Market Report — June 2026

 Grayhawk Scottsdale Real Estate FAQ

 Yes.
-Grayhawk carries an A overall safety grade from CrimeGrade and sits in the top 10 percent of Scottsdale neighborhoods for low crime density.
-The Retreat villages are guard-gated and the entire community is patrolled by Scottsdale Police Department.
+Grayhawk Scottsdale Real Estate carries an A overall safety grade from CrimeGrade and sits in the top 10 percent of Scottsdale neighborhoods for low crime density.
+The Retreat villages are guard-gated with 24-hour staffed entrances.
+Scottsdale Police Department provides single-agency coverage across the entire community.
+Property crime is rare; violent crime is exceptionally rare.

 Get Personalized Grayhawk Scottsdale Real Estate Data